SchaeferJ/GOTCHA/README.md

 **Requirements:**
 * PHP 7
 * PHP GD2
+* At least one font placed in the "fonts" directory.
-If the requirements are not satisfied, you may install them as follows (Debian/Ubuntu);
+If the requirements are not satisfied, you may install PHP as follows (Debian/Ubuntu);
 ```bash
 $ sudo apt-get install php
 $ sudo apt-get install php-gd